Ohlhorst Digital

 Target Curve

 Defines frequency-dependent correction thresholds.
 In L/R mode, this sets how much panning must remain untouched before correction is applied per frequency.
-In M/S mode, this sets the maximum allowed Side–Mid difference before correction is applied.
-Lower values preserve less width before correction begins, while higher values allow more stereo width to remain.
+In M/S mode, it sets the per-frequency Side–Mid threshold — the same direction as the Target slider: higher values hold the Side further below Mid (narrower/more mono), lower values let more Side through (wider).

 Tip: Clicking the currently selected channel-mode button (L/R or M/S) again inverts the Target curve.
 Each additional click toggles the inversion back and forth.